The Nature of the Si II 6150A, Ca II HK, Ca II IR-triplet, and other Spectral Features in Supernova Type Ia Spectra: Discussion and Conclusions

 \subsection{Blended features}

-Line features are known to strongly blend in \snia\ spectra but still it is common to speak of \emph{identified} features, named after the predominant contributor.
-Figure \ref{fig:0lin_all} and \ref{fig:0lin_diffeach} show the degree of blending in the model spectra, and the way it changes over time, for each feature in its own way.
-Note that the detailed degree of blending depends on the atmospheric conditions, which vary between \snia\ objects.
+Line features are known to strongly blend in \snia\ spectra, but it is still common to speak of \emph{identified} features, named after the predominant contributor.
+Figures~\ref{fig:0lin_all} and~\ref{fig:0lin_diffeach} show the degree of blending of the spectral lines in the model spectra as a function of time.
+The degree of blending depends on the detailed atmospheric conditions, which vary between \sneia.
 The W7 results presented here provide a qualitative picture of the blending effects.
-A \snia\ model atmosphere tuned to fit a certain observation would allow to quantify the degrees of blending using the Delta method presented in this paper.
-This would be a very effective way to \emph{increase the informative value of observed \snia\ spectra}.
+When combined with synthetic \snia\ ejecta configurations (density and composition) that are tuned to fit the spectra of a particular \snia, the knock-out spectra approach presented in this paper would allow the degree of blending to be determined quantitatively, increasing the information that can be gleaned from \snia\ spectra.